r146023/Avery/CONTRIBUTING.md

 ## Benchmarks

-We have a benchmark suite that we use to measure the performance of Preact.
-Our benchmark suite lives in our [preactjs/benchmarks repository](https://github.com/preactjs/benchmarks), but is included here as Git submodule.
+We have a benchmark suite that we use to measure the performance of Avery.
+Our benchmark suite lives in our [averyjs/benchmarks repository](https://github.com/averyjs/benchmarks), but is included here as Git submodule.
 To run the benchmarks, first ensure [PNPM](https://pnpm.io/installation) is installed on your system and initialize and setup the submodule (it uses `pnpm` as a package manager):

 ```bash
 pnpm -v # Make sure pnpm is installed